ee-leaf

 5. Celebrate together.

 Summer offers untold opportunities to get outside and enjoy the weather, but doing so in community enriches the experience and builds connection.
-Before the pandemic, families in our community took turns hosting different seasonal events.
+When our children were small, families in our community took turns hosting different seasonal events.
 These gatherings evolved over the years to include simple celebrations around Spring Equinox or Easter, Summer Solstice, and Midsummer’s Eve.
 Pot-lucks were usually involved, along with outdoor games or impromptu performances.
 Sometimes a camp-out followed.
 Community members came to rely on these celebrations to mark the seasons and set a rhythm for the year.
+These days we’re more apt to meet at the beach for an impromptu dinner or birthday celebration, but we still enjoy the company and connection.

 Tips: